rainmatter-foundation/rainmatter.org/content/no-gift-pledge.md

 ---
 title: "The No Corporate Gift Box Pledge"
 type: "page"
 description: "Avoid corporate gift boxes that pollute.
-Instead, support a worthy cause for next festive season."
+Instead, support a worthy cause for the next festive season."
 type: no-gift
 ---